ESMValGroup/ESMValTool_Tutorial/_episodes/08-diagnostics.md

 After grouping and selecting data, we can read individual attributes (such as filename) of each item.
-Here, we have grouped the input data  by ``variables``, so we loop over the variables (line 88).
-Following this is a call to the function ``compute_diagnostic`` (line 93).
-Let's look at the definition of this function in line 42, where the actual analysis of the data is done.
+Here, we have grouped the input data  by ``variables``, so we loop over the variables (line 99).
+Following this is a call to the function ``compute_diagnostic`` (line 104).
+Let's look at the definition of this function in line 46, where the actual analysis of the data is done.

 Note that output from the ESMValCore preprocessor is in the form of NetCDF files.
 Here, ``compute_diagnostic`` uses
 [Iris](https://scitools-iris.readthedocs.io/en/latest/index.html) to read data from a netCDF file and performs an operation ``squeeze`` to remove any dimensions of length one.
 We can adapt this function to add our own analysis.
 As an example, here we calculate the bias using the average of the data using Iris cubes.
+Note that this is not in the original diagnostic but a suggestion for how to  get started adding code to the existing diagnostic.

 ~~~python
 def compute_diagnostic(filename):